saisiddu/saisiddu.github.io/_pages/research.md

 [Sevilleta National Wildlife Refuge (SNWR)](https://www.fws.gov/refuge/sevilleta/) near Socorro, New Mexico, and [Barta Brother Ranch (BBR)](http://snr.unl.edu/aboutus/where/fieldsites/bartabrothersranch.aspx), Nebraska.

-My research workflow typically includes the following steps:
+My research workflow typically included the following steps:
-* study about the current state of an ecosystem
+* studying about the current state of an ecosystem
-* visualize the current state by analyzing available observations
+* visualizing the current state by analyzing available observations
-* understand the processes involved
+* understanding the processes involved
-* create multi-layered numerical models using ***[Landlab]( http://landlab.github.io/#/)***
+* creating multi-layered numerical models using ***[Landlab]( http://landlab.github.io/#/)***
-* calibrate the model and cross-check model performance with observations
+* calibrating the model and cross-check model performance with observations
-* create hypotheses and employ the models to forecast ecosystem response
+* creating hypotheses and employ the models to forecast ecosystem response
-* repeat few or all of the above steps -> *'Re'search*
+* repeating few or all of the above steps -> *'Re'search*

 In *Landlab*, earth surface processes are represented as *components*.
 To help myself and the community to quickly build ecohydrologic models,